-Cognitive behavioral therapy (CBT) is an umbrella term for a set of scientifically-proven psychological treatments that are effective for a number of mental health disorders.
-It was developed more than half a century ago by American psychiatrist, Dr. Aaron T. Beck, and is commonly used to treat diverse conditions, such as anxiety, phobias, personality disorders, schizophrenia, marital discord, and substance abuse.
+Cognitive behavioral therapy (CBT) is an umbrella term for a set of scientifically proven psychological treatments that are effective for many mental health disorders.
+It was developed more than half a century ago by American psychiatrist Dr. Aaron T. Beck and is commonly used to treat various mental health disorders, such as anxiety, phobias, personality disorders, schizophrenia, marital discord, and substance abuse.

-Psychotherapists (psychiatrists, psychologists, and social workers) use cognitive behavioural therapy to teach patients specific skills that are useful in overcoming addiction.
-CBT is widely available as part of inpatient, outpatient, individual, and group therapy programs.
-It is a low-risk treatment that is flexible and has a good reputation for being effective in substance abuse recovery.
+Psychotherapists (psychiatrists, psychologists, and social workers) use CBT for addiction by teaching patients specific skills that are useful in treating substance abuse.
+CBT therapy is widely available as part of inpatient, outpatient, individual, and group therapy programs.
+CBT therapy is a flexible low-risk therapy and has a good reputation for being effective in substance abuse recovery.

-Cognitive-behavioral therapy (CBT) is a type of short-term psychotherapy usually conducted over 6-20 sessions.
-During these sessions, the therapist focuses on helping the patient understand the connection between thoughts, emotions, and behaviors.
-The goal of cognitive behaviour therapy is to help people deal with problematic thoughts and feelings to overcome mental health issues such as addiction.
-CBT therapists intervene at different stages in the thought-emotion-behavior cycle to help recovering addicts develop the skills to choose positive thoughts and behaviors.
+CBT therapy is a type of short-term psychotherapy usually conducted over 6-20 sessions.
+During these sessions, a therapist focuses on helping the patient understand the connection between thoughts, emotions, and behaviors.
+CBT techniques aim to help people work with their disturbing thoughts and feelings to overcome mental health issues such as addiction, anxiety, or depression.
+The therapists intervene at different stages in the thought-emotion-behavior cycle to help recovering addicts learn the skills to choose positive thoughts and behaviors.

 - Post-traumatic stress disorder (PTSD)

 - Bipolar disorder

 - Eating disorders